Extradition approved for Americans facing charges of helping ex-Nissan boss flee Japan | CBC News

 Ghosn said he fled because he could not expect a fair trial, was subjected to unfair conditions in detention and was barred from meeting his wife under his bail conditions.
 Ghosn has denied allegations that he underreported his income and committed a breach of trust by diverting Nissan money for his personal gain.

 The Taylors have been locked up in a Massachusetts jail since they were arrested in May.
-Their attorneys never denied the allegations, but argued they can't be extradited because they say their actions don't fit under the law with which Japan is trying to convict them.
+Their lawyers never denied the allegations but argued they can't be extradited because their actions don't fit under the law with which Japan is trying to convict them.

+In 2012, federal prosecutors alleged Taylor had won a U.S. military contract to train Afghan soldiers by using secret information passed along from an American officer.
+When Taylor learned the contract was being investigated, he asked an FBI agent and friend to intervene, prosecutors charged.

+The government seized $5 million from the bank account of Taylor's company.
+Facing 50 charges, he spent 14 months in jail before agreeing to plead guilty to two counts.
+The government agreed to return $2 million to the company, as well as confiscated vehicles.

-U.S. Senator Roger Wicker of Mississippi, a prominent Republican who has taken interest in the case, wrote on Twitter that he was "outraged" by the decision.
+U.S. Sen. Roger Wicker of Mississippi, a prominent Republican who has taken interest in the case, wrote on Twitter that he was "outraged" by the court's decision to extradite the men.

 "This former Special Forces member and his son will not be treated fairly," he said.